FAQs tagged with “Out-of-Pocket Costs”

 - I was in the hospital when my coverage changed from my old plan to my new, marketplace plan.
 My provider during that episode of treatment is no longer in my plan’s network and I’m worried I’ll face higher cost-sharing as a result.
 Is this allowed?

-- I’m seeing some silver plans with cheaper premiums than bronze plans.
-Aren’t bronze plans supposed to be the least expensive?
+- I’m seeing some gold plans with cheaper premiums than silver plans.
+Aren’t gold plans supposed to be more expensive?